konstantinullrich/gitcoin/README.md

 # Features

 - Backend 100% dartlang.
-- Based on the blockchain algorithm.
+- Based on a blockchain.
 - Proof by work validation algorithm.
-- Rsa encryption and decryption.
+- EC Signing and Validation.
 - Each user is a http client and server.